 You can volunteer in many different ways.
 How you volunteer will depend on what you would like to do and the amount of time you can give.
-Most volunteer opportunities relate to our essential fundraising activities, but you can help with other activities, such as admin or website development.
+Activities include fundraising and marketing, helping with event planning and hosting, writing for our website, and serving with the leadership team.
 Please contact us to discuss the possibilities.

 Will I receive any training?

 This will depend on the type of volunteering you choose.
 All training relevant to your role will be provided free of charge, and you will receive regular supervision – an informal chat to discuss how you are getting on, and any concerns you may have.

 How much time would I be expected to give?

 This depends on the type of volunteer role you choose.
 You can offer just a few hours to help at a fundraiser, or regular support each week to help with ongoing activities.

 Will I be expected to make a regular commitment?